vectordotdev/timber-io/_docs/app/basics/events-and-context.md

 ## How It Works

 It's pretty simple actually.
-Let's this log line from above:
+Let's take this log line from above:

 ```
 Sent 200 in 45.ms
 ```

-When you install any of the Timber libraries, it will augment the log line with metadata:
+When you install any of the Timber libraries, it will automatically augment the log line with metadata:

 ```
 Sent 200 in 45.2ms @metadata {"dt": "2017-02-02T01:33:21.154345Z", "level": "info", "context": {"user": {"id": 1, "name": "Ben Johnson"}, "http": {"method": "GET", "host": "timber.io", "path": "/path", "request_id": "abcd1234"}}, "event": {"http_server_response": {"status": 200, "time_ms": 45.2}}}
 ```

-Notice it context `context` _and_ `event` data.
+Notice it the `context` _and_ `event` data.
 Once received by the Timber API, we go to work on parsing it.
 [Accessing this metadata is as simple as clicking the line]({% link _docs/app/tutorials/view-metadata.md %}.